 Once the diagnostic test is complete, you'll see a summary of your student's results on their report card, followed by a detailed breakdown ordered by grade or level.
 Click Test results beside each grade or level to view the questions that were answered.

-The diagnostic level indicates where within the grade or level the student has been placed in relation your your school's standards.
+The diagnostic level indicates where within the grade or level the student has been placed in relation to your school's standards.

 Each level is made up of a number of skills, ordered according to the order they are usually taught in school.
 If a student is placed at 'Grade 3.2' we believe they are working at a level, around 20% through third-grade skills.

-In the American Standard the diagnostic test score will correlate with the standard Grade level.
-Example a Diagnostic test score 2.60 means the student will be working on around 60% through the 2nd grade skills.
+In the American Standard, the diagnostic test score will correlate with the standard Grade level.
+Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the 2nd-grade skills.

-In the English Curriculum the the diagnostic test score will correspond with the Year level.
-Example a Diagnostic test score 2.60 means the student will be working on around 60% through the 2nd year level skills or 60% through Primary 2.
+In the English Curriculum, the diagnostic test score will correspond to the Year level.
+Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the 2nd year level skills or 60% through Primary 2.

-With the Scottish Curriculum the the diagnostic test score will be in accordance with the Year level (Early to Fourth).
-Example a Diagnostic test score 2.60 means the student will be working on around 60% through the Second Level skills.
+With the Scottish Curriculum, the diagnostic test score will be in accordance with the Year level (Early to Fourth).
+Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the Second Level skills.
 A diagnostic test score of 0.30 means that the student is working through the Early level skills at a 30% completion.

 Diagnostic test score of 0.00

 If your student has received a diagnostic test score of 0.00, don't worry it does not mean that they have failed to answer any question correctly.